-Locomotive Phases - ALCO RS-11
+Locomotive Descriptions and Phases - ALCO RS-11

 The ALCO RS-11 was introduced in 1956, replacing the RS-3 as ALCO's general-purpose four-axle road switcher.
 It used a 12-cylinder 251-series engine developing 1,800 horsepower, which proved more reliable than the earlier 244-series engine, and it was very similar in size and power to EMD's competing GP9 and GP18.